How Long Does IT Take to Become a Registered Nurse?

 Entering the Workforce

-According to the U.S. Bureau of Labor Statistics (BLS), the majority of RNs worked in general medical and surgical hospitals as of 2013.
-The BLS also noted that in the same year, the mean annual salary of RNs in general was $68,910, while those who worked in general medical and surgical hospitals earned an average of $70,590.
-RNs are typically required to take yearly continuing education classes to maintain their licenses.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of registered nurses was forecast to grow 16%, in the decade spanning 2014-2024.
+The majority of RNs worked in hospitals as of 2014.
+The BLS also noted that the mean annual salary of RNs in general was $71,000 in 2015.
+Those who worked in general medical and surgical hospitals earned slightly more, at $72,980 per year.

 Advancement for Registered Nurses

 Registered nurses may choose to advance their careers through additional education.
 Some common options for career advancement include becoming an advanced practice nurse, nurse practitioner or clinical nurse specialist.
-To enter any of these advanced nursing practices, RNs must earn a master's degree in nursing.
+To enter any of these advanced nursing practices, RNs must earn a Master's Degree in Nursing.